AckerlyXu/heima/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-overview.md

 **A.** All regions support scale sets.

-**Q.** How do I create a scale set by using a custom image?

-**A.** Create a managed disk based on your custom image VHD and reference it in your scale set template.
-[Here's an example](https://github.com/chagarw/MDPP/tree/master/101-vmss-custom-os).

 **Q.** If I reduce my scale set capacity from 20 to 15, which VMs are removed?

 **A.** Virtual machines are removed from the scale set evenly across update domains and fault domains to maximize availability.
 VMs with the highest IDs are removed first.